2sic/2sxc-docs/2sxc Docs Generator/basics/app/content-app/index.md

 1. Enhanced to have multi-language App [Resources](xref:Basics.App.Settings) and [Settings](xref:Basics.App.Settings) 2sxc v11
 1. Extended to contain [Settings and Resources which apply to the whole site](xref:Basics.Configuration.Index) in v12.04
 1. Massively enhanced to be Hybrid (Dnn/Oqtane) and follow best practices in 12.05
+1. Dropped support for site-wide settings as it's moved to the [Primary App](xref:Basics.App.PrimaryApp.Index) in v13.0